lino-framework/welfare/docs/tested/debts.rst

 >>> obj = debts.Budget.objects.get(pk=3)
 >>> obj
 Budget #3 (u'Budget Nr.
 3 f\xfcr Ausdemwald-Charlier')

-Note that the current language is German because this is the default language on this demo site:

->>> settings.SITE.get_default_language()
-'de'

 So far this was standard Django API.
 To use Lino's extended API we first need to "log in" as user `rolf`: